-We know that in these uncertain times, change can come out of nowhere.
+PERU AGENCY knows that in these uncertain times, change can come out of nowhere.
 Therefore, for any booking made before December 2020 you have the right to change the date of your trip at any time during the following 2 years…. until the end of 2022, at NO extra cost.
-This gives you more time to make decisions about your future trip, and also the security of knowing that if for any reason you need to rearrange your trip, we are here to help you!
+This gives to you more time to make decisions about your future trip, and the security of knowing that if for any reason you need to rearrange your trip, we are here to help you!

 Bus travel time: 5 hours hiking time: 3 hours in cold weather.

 This day will be the most difficult due to the varied terrain and climate that we will pass through.
 For example, getting through the Sipsay pass at 4,400 meters (14436f) will take us 4 hours.
 During this walk, we will pass through some communities where we may observe Andean farmers, their agricultural land and their traditional rustic houses.
 These people have a great knowledge of natural farming methods and the communities also still produce traditional colorful textiles inspired by Andean gods and symbols.
 After this pass, we drive to the village of Patacancha (3650m / 11975f), our campsite for the night.

 This will be another spectacular day, passing through communities and small towns like Willoq (3400m / 11156f) and Pumamarca (3200m / 10499f).
 As we pass through the valley of Patacancha we will have a chance to witness ancient Inca traditions and customs that have survived the passage of time in these remote villages.
 After visiting this area for a few hours, we arrive at the town of Ollantaytambo (2850m / 9350f), also an archaeological site of the Inca dynasty.
 From here we take the train to Aguas Calientes (2050m / 6726f), where we spend the night in a hotel.